soulseen/s2ioperator/README.md

 ## Quick Start

-Here are [quick-start](https://github.com/kubesphere/s2ioperator/blob/master/docs/QUICK-START.md) to walk you through the process, with a quick overview of the core features of S2I Operator that helps you to get familiar with it.
+Here is [quick-start](https://github.com/kubesphere/s2ioperator/blob/master/docs/QUICK-START.md) to walk you through the process, with a quick overview of the core features of S2I Operator that helps you to get familiar with it.

 If you want to get a better experience with S2I Operator, perhaps you can use S2I ci/cd in [Kubesphere](https://github.com/kubesphere/kubesphere).